suzannefox/burrow/README.md

 # Purpose

 For a supplied dataframe (df) return a dataframe of metadata.
-Optionally supply a second dataframe (catalog) with variable name and any user supplied information such as description or notes
+Optionally, supply a second dataframe (catalog) with variable name and any user supplied information such as description or notes

 Useful for -